 Thirty years.
 That’s how long I’ve been calling Montreal my home.
 This is where my mom lives.
 This is where my friends live.
 This is where I received most of my education, got my first job, my first girlfriend and subsequently my first heartbreak.
 Montreal is the city that saw me rise from the small immigrant boy that only spoke one language to a now 37 year old man fluent in 3 languages.
 I know this city.
 This is my home but why doesn’t it always feel like home?

-Yesterday, December 31st, I was having dinner with my mom.
+Last night, I was having dinner with my mom.
 We were having roasted duck.
 It was delicious.
 Suddenly, I dropped my fork on the floor.
 Mom immediately said “a man is coming”.
 As I bent down to pick the fork up, I listened carefully but failing to hear any footsteps, I looked out the window instead.
 We were on the second floor and it was pitch black outside.
 There was no man coming or going.
 I turned to her and asked “what are you talking about?” to which she replied “that’s what we say back home when someone drops a fork”.

 Don’t ask me what that means, I don’t know.